industrial-edge/iih-semantics-getting-started/README.md

 It is possible to check that using the UA Expert tool:

+1. Connect to port `62520` of your IED to reach the IIH OPC UA Server
 ![UA Expert Server Configuration](docs/graphics/uaexpert_server.png)

+2. Authenticate with default username `iihcore` and password `iihcore`
 ![UA Expert Server Auth](docs/graphics/uaexpert_auth_settings.png)

+3. Browse the OPC UA Server Model and display data
 ![UA Expert Browse](docs/graphics/uaexpert_browse.png)

 ## Documentation